dcohen-dalton/csx/source/assignments/1-getting-started/getting-started.rst

    :width: 100 %
    :align: left

-   **Step 2.** Enter the url https://github.com/kjergens/ and select Clone.
+   **Step 2.** In the URL box enter https://github.com/kjergens/XClassProjects.git and select Clone.

 .. figure:: setup02.png
    :width: 100 %
-   :align: center
+   :align: left
+   :figclass: align-left

    **Step 3.** Expand the **src** and **test** folders.
 These folders have example classes and are where you will put all your code for this course.
 Your project should now look like the above.
 (Note: the **out** folder will not appear until you've run a class.)